Myths and legends get started for all sorts of reasons about people and places – even building materials.

 It’s important to note that metal conducts electricity, but electricity is not drawn to it.
 Research on lightning protection reveals that metal roofing is no more likely to attract a lightning strike than any other type of traditional roofing material.

-In fact, as a non-combustible material, metal roofs are one of the most desirable materials for homes and businesses in lightning-prone regions.
+In fact, as a non-combustible material with the highest Class A fire resistance rating, metal roofs are one of the most desirable materials for homes and buildings in lightning-prone regions.

 Myth #5: Metal roofs are more expensive.

 There’s a grain of truth to this myth if you only factor in the cost of the initial installation.
 But when long-term value and ROI are considered, metal roofs are actually one of the smartest investments a homeowner can make.